Legislature(2021 - 2022)GRUENBERG 120

 engagement.
 He explained that some of the stakeholders may be

-or become providers of care, and others may exist as a safety
+or become providers of care, while others may exist as a safety

 net within communities to prevent escalations to needs in crisis